mahito-sugiyama/newton-balancing/README.md

-# Tensor Balancing
+# Matrix Balancing with Newton's Method
-An implementation of a fast tensor balancing algorithm by Newton's method.
+An implementation of a fast matrix balancing algorithm using Newton's method, which rescales any nonnegative matrix into a [doubly stochastic matrix](https://en.wikipedia.org/wiki/Doubly_stochastic_matrix) such that each row and column sums to 1.
-The current version supports only matrices.

 ## Usage
 ### In your program